QuantEcon/lecture-source-py/source/rst/numpy.rst

 The numbers you see here are garbage values.

-(Python allocates 3 contiguous 64 bit pieces of memory, and the existing contents of those memory slots are interpreted as ``float64`` values).
+(Python allocates 3 contiguous 64 bit pieces of memory, and the existing contents of those memory slots are interpreted as ``float64`` values)

 To set up a grid of evenly spaced numbers use ``np.linspace``